 On the outside of the south wall of the church there is an 18th century wall monument with an epitaph written by Alexander Pope to two young lovers, John Hewet and Sarah Drew, who were both killed by a bolt of lightening on July 31st 1718, while Pope was staying at Harcourt Manor to work on his translation of Homer's Illiad.

-The Tate Gallery has a drawing by JMW Turner done in 1798/9 - The Interior of St Michael’s Church, Stanton Harcourt, Oxfordshire, Looking East.and Stanton Harcourt, Oxfordshire: Pope’s Tower and St Michael’s Church
+The Tate Gallery has two drawings by JMW Turner of the church - The Interior of St Michael’s Church, Stanton Harcourt, Oxfordshire, Looking East.and Stanton Harcourt, Oxfordshire: Pope’s Tower and St Michael’s Church

 |2022 (1 Jan 2022 - 31 Dec 2022)|